 A few months ago, 45% to 75% of Bitcoin mining happened inside China.
 Then the Chinese government banned it.

-There are anecdotal accounts from people on the ground are seeing Bitcoin mining operations being shut down by law enforcement agents.
-And there are similar accounts from people on the ground elsewhere in the world where containers full of mining hardware are being shipped to, lock, stock and barrel.
+There are anecdotal accounts from people on the ground who are seeing Bitcoin mining operations being shut down by law enforcement agents.
+And there are similar accounts from people on the ground elsewhere in the world where they are receiving containers full of mining hardware.

 And then there is the Bitcoin blockchain – the source of absolute truth.
 I have a copy of the Bitcoin blockchain on my computer, and could actually run the numbers myself and see that the production of Bitcoin blocks slowed down dramatically.
 Here’s a plot of how long it took, on average, to find 2016 blocks from 12-May-2014 to 18-July-2021.